How to Start a Holiday Decorating Business

-If you enjoy decorating for the holidays and are creative and handy with tools, a holiday decorating home business can be a profitable business for you.
-Holiday decorating businesses make the inside and/or outside of homes and businesses festive.
-Because of its seasonal nature, this could be a second home business that you could piggyback onto another that is busy the rest of the year, such as interior design or a home staging business, or it can be a seasonal side-hustle to make extra money.
+If you enjoy decorating for the holidays and are creative and handy with tools, then holiday decorating could be a profitable home business for you.
+Holiday decorators make the inside and outside of homes and businesses festive.
+Because of its seasonal nature, this could be a second venture that you could piggyback onto another that is more consistent during the rest of the year, such as interior design or a home staging business.
+Or, you can pursue it as a seasonal side-hustle to make extra money.

 Types of Holiday Decorating

-Many people think of Christmas when they hear "holiday decorating," but there are actually many different types of holiday decorating including:
+Many people think of Christmas when they hear "holiday decorating," but it can include other holidays as well, such as:

 - Fourth of July

-Along with various holidays and seasons, a decorating business can work with different types of clients for a variety of purposes including:
+Along with decorating for various holidays and seasons, this type of business can also work with different types of clients for a variety of purposes including:

 - Residential home decorating